Periplus: Variant

 But as sea bord seen by men sailing.
 (Line 82-4)In his book ABC of Reading, Pound describes the geography of Homer's Odyssey as "correct geography; not as you would find it if you had a geography book and a map, but as it would be in 'periplum,' that is, as a coasting sailor would find it."
 Gabriel Levin: "One more night crossing, one more periplum..."
 Poet Denise Levertov compared Pound's use of the term to the slow panning of a movie camera or looking out a car or train window, while also noting that this would not fully give the reader a full sense of the term's literal meaning as the speed "does not allow for the kind of changes in the beholder that contribute to new perceptions".

 Etymology

 Periplus is the Latinization of the Greek word περίπλους (periplous, contracted from περίπλοος periploos), which is "a sailing-around" (περι is a prefix meaning around or about, while πλοῦς means "voyage").
 Both segments, peri- and -plous, were independently productive: the ancient Greek speaker understood the word in its literal sense; however, it developed a few specialized meanings, one of which became a standard term in the ancient navigation of Phoenicians, Greeks, and Romans.

 Known peripli

-Several examples of peripli that are known to scholars:
+Several examples of peripli are known to scholars: